rhubarbwu/CLIP_FAISS_NNs/README.md

 - If you want to use the default dataset (`tiny-imagenet-200`), run `scripts/tiny-imagenet-200.sh`.
 - Make sure that any datasets (AKA repositories) you want to use are accessible with a relative/absolute Unix path from the base of the dataset/repository).

-### Indexing
+### Indexing (Manual)

-The indexes will be stored in `indexes` and have a filename indicating dataset and number of features (which may vary given the CLIP model and FAISS compression method used).
+The indexes will be stored in `indexes_*` and have a filename indicating dataset and number of features (which may vary given the CLIP model and FAISS compression method used).

 #### Generating Image Indexes